clairedavid/ml_in_hep/_sources/week1/NN1_modelRep.md

 This operation is done for one sample row $x^{(i)}$, hence reserving the $i$ index for the sample instances.
 The sum is done over the input features $j$ (columns of the $X$ input matrix).
 Here the sum starts at $j=1$ and not zero as the intercept term is written outside of the sum as $b$.

 We haven't seen the activation function.
-Here is it's definition:
+Here is its definition:

 ````{prf:definition}